Trousez/4-BIT-ALU/docs/Logic_Gates.md

 ![XOR_gate](../images/XOR.jpeg)

-- With this Gate swwitches were not included, rather resistors were used to act as the input switches(ones simply removes thh resistors to "turn off" the switch) I did not include switches for this one.
-Pulling out the 2 resistors furhest to the left acts as the switch)
+- In the above image switches were not included, rather resistors were used to act as the input switches (Pulling out the 2 resistors furhest to the left acts as the switch)

 ![Types_of_logic_gates](../images/logic-gates.png)